-- 1. identify cultural and societal issues relating to technology - 2. discuss how information and communication technology supports collaboration, productivity, and lifelong learning - 3. discuss how various assistive technologies can benefit individuals with disabilities - 4. discuss the accuracy, relevance, appropriateness, and bias of electronic information sources

-- 5. discuss scenarios describing acceptable and unacceptable uses of technology (e.g., computers, digital cameras, cell-phones, PDAs, wireless connectivity) and describe consequences of inappropriate use - 6. discuss basic issues regarding appropriate and inappropriate uses of technology (e.g., copyright, privacy, file sharing, spam, viruses, plagiarism) and related laws - 7. use age-appropriate citing of sources for electronic reports - 8. identify appropriate kinds of information that should be shared in public chat rooms - 9. identify safety precautions that should be taken while on-line - 10. explore various technology resources that could assist in pursuing personal goals - 11. identify technology resources and describe how those resources improve the ability to communicate, increase productivity, or help achieve personal goals
+1. identify cultural and societal issues relating to technology 2. discuss how information and communication technology supports collaboration, productivity, and lifelong learning 3. discuss how various assistive technologies can benefit individuals with disabilities 4. discuss the accuracy, relevance, appropriateness, and bias of electronic information sources 5. discuss scenarios describing acceptable and unacceptable uses of technology (e.g., computers, digital cameras, cell-phones, PDAs, wireless connectivity) and describe consequences of inappropriate use 6. discuss basic issues regarding appropriate and inappropriate uses of technology (e.g., copyright, privacy, file sharing, spam, viruses, plagiarism) and related laws 7. use age-appropriate citing of sources for electronic reports 8. identify appropriate kinds of information that should be shared in public chat rooms 9. identify safety precautions that should be taken while on-line 10. explore various technology resources that could assist in pursuing personal goals 11. identify technology resources and describe how those resources improve the ability to communicate, increase productivity, or help achieve personal goals By the end of Grade 8 each student will:

-- 1. understand the potential risks and dangers associated with on-line communications - 2 . identify security issues related to e-commerce - 3. discuss issues related to acceptable and responsible use of technology (e.g., privacy, security, copyright, plagiarism, spam, viruses, file-sharing) - 4. describe possible consequences and costs related to unethical use of information and communication technologies - 5. discuss the societal impact of technology in the future - 6. provide accurate citations when referencing information from outside sources in electronic reports - 7. use technology to identify and explore various occupations or careers - 8. discuss possible uses of technology (present and future) to support personal pursuits and lifelong learning - 9 . identify uses of technology to support communication with peers, family, or school personnel
+1. understand the potential risks and dangers associated with on-line communications 2. identify security issues related to e-commerce 3. discuss issues related to acceptable and responsible use of technology (e.g., privacy, security, copyright, plagiarism, spam, viruses, file-sharing) 4. describe possible consequences and costs related to unethical use of information and communication technologies 5. discuss the societal impact of technology in the future 6. provide accurate citations when referencing information from outside sources in electronic reports 7. use technology to identify and explore various occupations or careers 8. discuss possible uses of technology (present and future) to support personal pursuits and lifelong learning 9. identify uses of technology to support communication with peers, family, or school personnel By the end of Grade 12 each student will:

-- 1. identify legal and ethical issues related to use of information and communication technology - 2. analyze current trends in information and communication technology and assess the potential of emerging technologies for ethical and unethical uses - 3. discuss possible long-range effects of unethical uses of technology (e.g., virus spreading, fi le pirating, hacking) on cultures and society - 4. discuss the possible consequences and costs of unethical uses of information and computer technology - 5. identify ways that individuals can protect their technology systems from unethical or unscrupulous - 6. demonstrate the ethical use of technology as a digital citizen and lifelong learner - 7. explain the differences between freeware, shareware, and commercial software - 8. adhere to fair use and copyright guidelines - 9. create appropriate citations for resources when presenting research findings - 10. adhere to the district acceptable use policy as well as state and federal laws - 11. explore career opportunities and identify their related technology skill requirements - 12. design and implement a personal learning plan that includes technology to support his/her lifelong learning goals

-Technology Productivity Tools
+1. identify legal and ethical issues related to use of information and communication technology 2. analyze current trends in information and communication technology and assess the potential of emerging technologies for ethical and unethical uses 3. discuss possible long-range effects of unethical uses of technology (e.g., virus spreading, fi le pirating, hacking) on cultures and society 4. discuss the possible consequences and costs of unethical uses of information and computer technology 5. identify ways that individuals can protect their technology systems from unethical or unscrupulous users 6. demonstrate the ethical use of technology as a digital citizen and lifelong learner 7. explain the differences between freeware, shareware, and commercial software 8. adhere to fair use and copyright guidelines 9. create appropriate citations for resources when presenting research findings 10. adhere to the district acceptable use policy as well as state and federal laws 11. explore career opportunities and identify their related technology skill requirements 12. design and implement a personal learning plan that includes technology to support his/her lifelong learning goals Technology Productivity Tools By the end of Grade 2 each student will:

-- 1. know how to use a variety of productivity software (e.g., word processors, drawing tools, presentation software) to convey ideas and illustrate concepts - 2 . be able to recognize the best type of productivity software to use for certain age-appropriate tasks (e.g., word processing, drawing, web browsing) - 3. be aware of how to work with others when using technology tools (e.g., word processors, drawing tools, presentation software) to convey ideas or illustrate simple concepts relating to a specified project
+1. know how to use a variety of productivity software (e.g., word processors, drawing tools, presentation software) to convey ideas and illustrate concepts 2 . be able to recognize the best type of productivity software to use for certain age-appropriate tasks (e.g., word processing, drawing, web browsing) 3. be aware of how to work with others when using technology tools (e.g., word processors, drawing tools, presentation software) to convey ideas or illustrate simple concepts relating to a specified project By the end of Grade 5 each student will: